jacobmix/moonlight-chrome/documentation.md

 ## Method 1:

-Downloaded the latest crx from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
+Downloaded the latest `moonlight-chrome.crx` from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
 Open `chrome://extensions/` Make sure `Developer Mode` is on.
 Drag, and drop the `moonlight-chrome.crx` file you downloaded before.
 Into the extensions page.
 It should now install.

 Note: This method might not work for some because of how strict Google is with none Google Store extensions.